dagger/dagger/docs/current/guides/573829-aws-lambda.md

 This section assumes that you have the AWS CLI and a GitHub personal access token.
 If not, [install the AWS CLI](https://aws.amazon.com/cli/), learn how to [configure the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) and learn how to [obtain a GitHub personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 :::

-1. Create a service role for AWS Lambda executions.
+1. Create a service role for AWS Lambda executions:

   ```shell
   aws iam create-role --role-name my-lambda-role --assume-role-policy-document '{"Version": "2012-10-17","Statement": [{ "Effect": "Allow", "Principal": {"Service": "lambda.amazonaws.com"}, "Action": "sts:AssumeRole"}]}'